montrealrobotics/ctrlsim/index.md

 ![](alltilting.png)

 CtRL-Sim enables control over vehicle-vehicle and vehicle-edge behaviours as well as goal reaching behaviours.
+Moreover, positive tilting can reduce traffic violations in the generated behaviours.

 ## Bibtex